danthegoodman1/BreakingSQLite/README.md

 ]
 ```

 As you can see, a single bit flip against _committed entries_ will lose data.
-This is because when a corrupted entry is found in the log, SQLite truncates it, despite the existence of successfully committed entries later in the log.